znuny/manual/source/console/index.rst

 Command Line Interface
 ######################

-There are often technical tasks to be done on a Znuny system that do have a component in the graphical user interface.
+There are often technical tasks to be done on a Znuny system that do not have a component in the graphical user interface.
 For these tasks, the administrator will need to have remote shell access to Znuny.
 Once logged in, the administrator can use the shell to perform various tasks.
 Znuny provides a command line interface (CLI) to perform many of these tasks.
-The CLI is implemented as a Perl script called ``otrs.Console.pl``, located in the ``bin`` directory of your Znuny installation.
-Other tasks or features may have configurations files located in the application directory of your Znuny installation.
+The CLI is implemented as a Perl script called ``znuny.Console.pl``, located in the ``bin`` directory of your Znuny installation.
+Other tasks or features may have configuration files located in the application directory of your Znuny installation.

 Console Commands
 ****************